Enforcement and Compliance, International Trade Administration, Department of Commerce.

 submitted timely filed case briefs, pursuant to our regulations.

-and Tianjin Lianda submitted timely-filed rebuttal briefs.
+Additionally, on February 21, 2018, the petitioner and Stanley submitted timely-filed rebuttal briefs.

 Scope of the Order

-The merchandise covered by the order includes certain steel nails having a shaft length up to 12 inches.
-Certain steel nails subject to the order are currently classified under the Harmonized Tariff Schedule of the United States (“HTSUS”) subheadings 7317.00.55, 7317.00.65, 7317.00.75, and 7907.00.6000.
+The merchandise covered by the Order includes certain steel nails having a shaft length up to 12 inches.
+Certain steel nails subject to the Order are currently classified under the Harmonized Tariff Schedule of the United States (HTSUS) subheadings 7317.00.55, 7317.00.65, 7317.00.75, and 7907.00.6000.

-While the HTSUS subheadings are provided for convenience and customs purposes, the written description of the scope of the order, which is contained in the accompanying Issues and Decision Memorandum (“I&D Memo”), is dispositive.
+While the HTSUS subheadings are provided for convenience and customs purposes, the written description of the scope of the Order, which is contained in the accompanying Issues and Decision Memorandum (I&D Memo), is dispositive.

 Analysis of Comments Received

 We addressed all issues raised in the case and rebuttal briefs by parties to this review in the I&D Memo.
 Attached to this notice, as an Appendix, is a list of the issues which parties raised.
 The I&D Memo is a public document and is on file in the Central Records Unit (CRU), Room B8024 of the main Department of Commerce building, as well as electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
 ACCESS is available to registered users at http://access.trade.gov and in the CRU.
 In addition, a complete version of the I&D Memo can be accessed directly on the internet at http://enforcement.trade.gov/frn/index.html.
 The signed I&D Memo and the electronic versions of the I&D Memo are identical in content.